DGAP-Stimmrechte: ADO Properties S.A. (deutsch)

-ADO Properties S.A.: Veröffentlichung gemäß Art.
+Korrektur der Veröffentlichung vom 12.08.2019, 19:33 Uhr CET/CEST - ADO Properties S.A.: Veröffentlichung gemäß Art.
 11 (6) des Luxemburger Gesetzes über Transparenzanforderungen sowie § 40 Abs.
 1 WpHG mit dem Ziel der europaweiten Verbreitung DGAP Stimmrechtsmitteilung: ADO Properties S.A.
-ADO Properties S.A.: Veröffentlichung gemäß Art.
+Korrektur der Veröffentlichung vom 12.08.2019, 19:33 Uhr CET/CEST - ADO Properties S.A.: Veröffentlichung gemäß Art.
 11 (6) des Luxemburger Gesetzes über Transparenzanforderungen sowie § 40 Abs.
-1 WpHG mit dem Ziel der europaweiten Verbreitung 12.08.2019 / 19:33 Veröffentlichung einer Stimmrechtsmitteilung übermittelt durch DGAP - ein Service der EQS Group AG.
+1 WpHG mit dem Ziel der europaweiten Verbreitung 13.08.2019 / 17:46 Veröffentlichung einer Stimmrechtsmitteilung übermittelt durch DGAP - ein Service der EQS Group AG.
 Für den Inhalt der Mitteilung ist der Emittent / Herausgeber verantwortlich.

 Sprache: Deutsch Unternehmen: ADO Properties S.A.
 1B Heienhaff 1736 Senningerberg Luxemburg Internet: www.ado.properties Ende der Mitteilung DGAP News-Service